Decoupaged Step Stool

 Today I’m channeling my inner child with Mod Podge® and the Minions.
-I pulled out two almost empty gallon jugs of Mod Podge from my craft shelf and went to town.
+The decoupaged step stool will make any kid want to step up and wash their hands.
+I pulled out two almost empty gallon jugs of Mod Podge from my craft shelf and went to town on the stool.

 Mod Podge Project